 LFM provides public education through a variety of mechanisms including organizing statewide public events (see upcoming events link) and partnering on initiatives that serve to raise the visibility of lupus in the broader community (see news section).

 Staff and volunteers conduct community presentations, community-based outreach and workplace education in the effort to increase understanding and awareness of lupus and minimalize its potentially devastating impact on individuals and families.

 LFM provides speakers to businesses, faith communities, educational institutions and community events to raise awareness and educate audiences on lupus-related topics and chronic disease management.
 Presentations are tailored to meet requestor’s needs.
-For more information or to request a speaker, contact Client Services.
+For more information or to request a speaker, contact Education and Supportive Services.